 With a system that replicates NY water, the bagels they’re churning out at Rosenberg’s are the real deal.
 From everything to cinnamon raisin, they’ve got all the classic flavors, available as a sandwich or with your choice of cream cheese smear (but never toasted—they’re fresh and perfect as-is).
-The only thing that can improve upon this kind of bagel perfection is opting to get your topped with their house-cured lox (and maybe some tomatoes, onions, and capers too).
+The only thing that can improve upon this kind of bagel perfection is opting to get yours topped with their house-cured lox (and maybe some tomatoes, onions, and capers too).

 Goldsmith and Hampden South

 A staple of Den-Mex cuisine, the Mexican Hamburger is a genius combination.
 A beef burger served inside a flour tortilla with refried beans, smothered in green chile and topped with melty cheese, lettuce, and tomatoes.
 You can find versions of this comfort food mash up all over town, but the crew at both La Fogata locations nails it.
-No surprise since this family owned spot’s been in business for 30 years.
+No surprise since this family owned spot’s been in business for more than 30 years.
 The burger has that fire-grilled flavor, their pork-studded green chile is some of the best in town, and bonus—it pairs perfectly with their house margarita.